polqf/letswingle-web/docs/brand-guidelines.md

 - This is a **top-of-funnel company website**, not a product app.
 No implied login, checkout, or self-serve purchasing.
 - **B2C presence is crucial**.
 Never imply the consumer product is deprioritized or “on hold.”
 - Public naming uses **Wingle Pro** (B2B airport services), **Wingle Atlas** (B2B itineraries), and **Wingle for Travel Professionals** (B2B umbrella).
 Avoids internal names like “Wingle Pass” / “Wingle Chat” as standalone product names.
+- **Wingle Pro positioning (important nuance)**: describe Wingle Pro as a **trusted partner / service model for travel agencies** (agencies bring the travelers; we confirm and coordinate premium airport services).
+Avoid framing it as “a B2B product” or “a platform” in public copy unless specifically approved.

 ---